kamadland/ministry-guide/pages/03.Introduction/06.swot-analysis/docs.md

 * Be a crossing guard at our corner on Halloween, when the whole community is out at night.

 ### Threats
+* Boomers - resistant to rapidly changing youth culture.
+Unwillingness to let go.
+* Finances - Church is house rich/cash poor in the most expensive city in North America - Most youth in the church too young to be at business meetings and have no say.
+* Church Leadership - No representation or input from young adults/youth demographic - feeling of no voice.